aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/formulas/setting-formula-for-named-range/_index.md

 // Set RefersTo property of the Named Range to a SUM function range.setRefersTo("=SUM(Sheet1!$A$1,Sheet2!$A$1)");

-// Insert the Named Range as formula to 3rd worksheet worksheets.get(worksheets.add()).getCells().get("A1").setFormula("range");
+// Insert the Named Range as a formula to the 3rd worksheet worksheets.get(worksheets.add()).getCells().get("A1").setFormula("range");

 // Calculate formulas